Legal Information – including Disclaimer & Pillar 3 Disclosure document

 CTPM mainly deals with the following counterparties: Retails Clients, Market Counterparties, Banks & Custodians.

-The assets of our Private clients (Discretionary & Advisory) are held in specially segregated accounts by our custodians AJ Bell.
+The assets of our Private clients (Discretionary & Advisory) are held in specially segregated accounts by our custodians James Brearley & Sons Ltd and Julius Baer.
 No credit is permitted.
 As a result, Private Client accounts are not allowed to borrow.
 No leverage is permitted by the funds of which CTPM are the adviser.

-CTPM use the DVP (Delivery Versus Payment) system within the AJ Bell investment IMAS system, when dealing with Market Counterparties for Private Clients.
+CTPM use the DVP (Delivery Versus Payment) system within the James Brearley ICON system, when dealing with Market Counterparties for Private Clients.
 Transactions in the funds, of which CTPM are the adviser, occur between third parties.

-When dealing with our Bank and Custodian, we do not allow credit against our holdings.
-Both daily, and monthly, reconciliations of assets are made by AJ Bell as required by the FCA and FSC.
+When dealing with our Bank and Custodians, we do not allow credit against our holdings.
+Both daily, and monthly, reconciliations of assets are made by James Brearley & Sons Ltd and Julius Baer as required by the FCA.

 For BIPRU 3 reporting purposes, the standardised approach is adopted, but using the simplified option where applicable.

 Apart from standard risks in the market, applicable to private clients and the funds (of which CTPM is the adviser).
 CTPM as an entity is not exposed, directly to market risk.
 This is because CTPM does not hold principal positions.
 The impact to the company of changes in market conditions is covered below under the heading “Business Risk and Testing”.

 CTPM currently has an agreed overdraft in place with our bankers.
 The Company currently has cash above its Capital Resource Requirement.

 The Firm has standard risks, as applicable to most operational contexts.
 It operates segregation of duties with dealing and settlement handled by the back office and our external custodians whereas Investment Management and Marketing are handled by the front office on a sole instruction basis.